ConGustoAI/chat/README.md

 PUBLIC_SUPABASE_ANON_KEY=...
 ```

-You can disable the login methods in the UI by setting the following environment variables:
+You can disable the unused login methods in the UI by setting the following environment variables:

 ```
 PUBLIC_DISABLE_GOOGLE_LOGIN=true